-Finance's requirements are limited to identifying the key risks that impact results.
-In the future, Finance will require reports to explain management's strategies to mitigate major risks.
+Finance's guidelines are limited to identifying the key risks that impact results.
+In the future, Finance intends to require reports to explain management's strategies to mitigate major risks.

-In 2004-05, the agencies are at various stages of identifying key risks in their public plans and reports.
-Most agencies are at the start-up level.
+In 2005-06, the agencies are in the process of identifying key risks in their public plans and reports.
+In most agencies, progress is being made but many elements have not been addressed.
 In most cases, the discussion of risk is insufficient.
 Risks are generally missing the link to performance results.
-Also, they are vaguely explained, hard to identify, and acceptable risk is not stated.
+Also, they are vaguely explained, hard to identify, and acceptable risk levels is not stated.